taboola/taboola-android/doc/TaboolaSdk_getting_started.md

    compile 'com.squareup.picasso:picasso:2.5.2'
  ```
 > ## Notice
 > the + notation in gradle sdk version number is only a suggestion.
 We encourgae developers to use the latest SDK version.
-Taboola SDK will remain backword compatible between minor versions.
+Taboola SDK will remain backward compatible between minor versions.

 2. Include this line in your app’s AndroidManifest.xml to allow Internet access